ahmedtanjim/ahmedtanjim/README.md

 ## About me

 I'm Tanjim Ahmed.
-A Google Developer Expert on Android.
+A Developer Expert on Android.
 An Android Engineer at [CrazyBot Studio](https://crazybotstudio.com).
 Community is :heart:.
 Code blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.

 I ocassionally blog and tweet about android.
 Also open sourced few android related stuff.